HsinYu-Hsu/Framework_package/README.md

      - Columns: Samples.
      - Rows: Genes.
    - The gene ID should be entrez ID or ensembl ID.
+   - As building a network demands substantial computational resources, it is recommended to avoid including too many genes.

 | Gene | 13-IC | 13-N | ... |
 | ---- | ----- | ---- | ---- |